Let’s Have Fun with History

 • During your session a costumed programmer will lead groups through a series of hands-on activities that you have chosen.

 • Are you interested in exploring the Heritage Village?
 We can schedule additional time before or after your program for self-led exploration of the Village.
+Take a look in the buildings and talk with the costumed staff.
 Your program fee includes entrance into the museum.

 • Outdoor lunch space is available for picnic lunches.